nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ### General Bayesian Filtering <a name="generalfilter"></a>

-#### Some notation
+#### Some notation/terminology
+- As common in this field, I use the overloaded term of "distribution" to refer to densities, mass functions and distributions.
+Moreover the same notation is used for random variables and their realization ie. $$p(\mathbf{X} = \mathbf{x} \mid \mathbf{Z} = \mathbf{z}) = p(\mathbf{x} \mid \mathbf{z})$$
 - The notation $$\mathbf{v}_{1:t}$$ means a collection of vectors $$ \left \{ \mathbf{v}_1, \mathbf{v}_2, \dots, \mathbf{v}_t \right \}$$
 - Therefore, $$ p\left ( \mathbf{v}_{1:t} \right )$$ is a joint distribution: $$p\left ( \mathbf{v}_1, \mathbf{v}_2, \dots, \mathbf{v}_t \right ) $$
 - Integrating $$ \int p(\mathbf{x}_{1:t}) \mathrm{d}\mathbf{x}_{i:j}$$ means $$ \underbrace{\int \dots \int}_{j-i+1} p(\mathbf{x}_{1:t}) \mathrm{d}\mathbf{x}_{i} \mathrm{d}\mathbf{x}_{i+1} \dots \mathrm{d}\mathbf{x}_{j} $$

 In this post, I am only concerned with filtering, and will always assume that any parameters of <span style="color:blue">transition</span> or <span style="color:green">observation</span> densities are known in advance.
+There are classes of algorithms that learn the parameters and perform inference at the same time, such as Particle Markov Chain Monte Carlo or SMC2.

-Let's derive how to find the filtering distribution in the state space model described without many assumption on the densities.
+Let's start by deriving the filtering distribution in the state space model described without many assumption on the distributions.
 Recall that the aim is to compute: $$ p\left(\mathbf{s}_{t} | \mathbf{v}_{1: t}\right)$$.
 Apply Bayes rule:

 $$